WebAssembly/spec/md-proto/WebAssembly.md

 A *table declaration* consists of:
  - A *default* flag.
- - An *element type*, for which the only valid value is `"function"`.
+ - An *element type*, for which the only valid value is `"anyfunc"`.
  - An *initial length*.
  - A *maximum length*.

+Tables with an element type of "anyfunc" hold function references of any type.

 > Additional elements types may be added in the future.